roguewatt/via-framework/README.md

 - **MISO**: multiple inputs, single output
 - **MIMO**: multiple inputs, multiple outputs

-Inputs and outputs may represent semantic variables or separately constructed model dimensions.
+Inputs and outputs may represent business variables, target series, covariates, or separately constructed model dimensions.

 A jointly generated multi-horizon forecast may therefore appear as multiple output dimensions even when all outputs belong to the same target series.